Frequently Asked Questions

 PLEASE NOTE: For GSV application we will need confirmation of your level of English, minimal level is B1.
 For example, a copy of your university diploma, certificate of English course you have completed before or any other proof you have studied English.

-Unfortunately we can’t.
-Permission to enter in the UK is issued by the Uk Immigration.
+Unfortunately, we can’t.
+Permission to enter the UK is issued by the UK Immigration authorities.
 ELA cannot influence their decision in any way.

 On average 3-6 but no more than 15 during our busiest summer period.